MLOC, A Program for Calibrated Multiple Event Earthquake Relocation

 MLOC was not developed to be a black box tool that can be widely distributed to students, or even to post-graduate researchers with a casual knowledge of earthquake location and an interest in getting some quick results.
 Some aspects of its use are based on considerations that are rarely if ever found in other earthquake location codes.
 The analysis for calibrated locations typically requires many runs with carefully-considered editing of input files in between.
 Different datasets often require different approaches.
 MLOC is adaptable to a wide variety of cases and as a result has tools that are only applicable in specific circumstances; they may conflict with other tools in other circumstances.
 In other words, successful use of mloc will require very careful review of the documentation, and ideally some guidance by someone who is familiar with it.
 If you are serious about using it for research you may want to consider attending a training course.

-Development of mloc began in 1989 when I was at the Massachusetts Institute of Technology along with Tom Jordan, who suggested looking into the HD algorithm as a research tool.
+Development of mloc began in 1989 when I was a young post-doctoral researcher at the Massachusetts Institute of Technology.
+Tom Jordan, who had recently arrived at MIT as a faculty member, suggested looking into the HD algorithm as a research tool.
 Tom did not consider the computer code used for the 1981 paper to be a suitable basis for development, so mloc was built on the code base of an advanced single-event location program called LOC that had been written in the early 1980s by Ken Creager.
 In its first incarnation mloc was, like other multiple event relocation codes, oriented to obtaining improved relative locations of seismic events, but not calibrated locations.

 The next phase of development of mloc began in the late 1990s, when the application of mloc to the challenge of obtaining calibrated locations began in close collaboration with Bob Engdahl.
+At the time there was strong interest in (and funding for) research on “ground truth” seismic locations in support of the Comprehensive Test Ban Treaty.
 During this period, many code segments from Engdahl’s single event location code (the basis for the EHB Catalog) migrated to mloc and many detailed comparisons of intermediate results between the two codes were made to ensure correct processing.
 The code that calculates travel times through custom crustal velocity models in mloc was borrowed from Johannes Schweitzer’s HYPOSAT program during this phase.

 Since about 2013 development of mloc has branched away from the EHB code, especially with the adoption of a new standard data format (MNF) that better supports the procedures used for calibrated relocations.
 Another major area of development has been the refinement of methodologies to more reliably constrain focal depths.